folio-org/folio-sample-modules/simple-perl/README.md

    http://localhost:8080/hello
 ```

-You should see that out comes a different Json structure that incudes a field
+You should see that out comes a different JSON structure that incudes a field
 called "greeting".

 ## Telling Okapi to use the module